DemikFR/Gmail_Manager_Scripts/README.md

    Subject = Subject.encode('utf-8').replace(b'\xe2\x80\x8a', b'').replace(b'\r\n', b'').decode('utf-8')
   ```

-After the metrics were made, the graphs were made, which will be discussed in a later topic.
+After collecting the metrics, they were used to create graphs which will be discussed in a later topic.

-### delete_emails
+### delete_emails Script

 This last script will look for the e-mails following a predefined pattern and delete them.